WPTRT/control-color-alpha/README.md

 A color control for the WordPress Customizer with support for alpha channel.

+This is a customizer control using the [react-color](https://casesandberg.github.io/react-color/) colorpicker.

 The control will save either a HEX value (`#000000`) or RGBA (`rgba(0,0,0,0.9)`) depending on the opacity of the selected color.
 If the color is completely opaque, then it will save a HEX value.
 If the selected color is not completely opaque (has an alpha value smaller than 1) then the value will be saved as RGBA.

 ## Usage